dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 ## 1 - Some Basic examples of the Object3d.getWorldPosition method

 In this section I will be starting out with a few basic examples of the get world position method.
+These will just be a few quick examples that have to do with just two objects of interest with the aim of just focusing on the core idea of what the get world position method is all about.

 ### 1.1 - Parent and Child objects